Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 Overall quality ⭐⭐⭐⭐⭐ ⭐⭐⭐⭐

-Interesting nuance: with full thinking, the model *violated* the "3-4 paragraphs" constraint — it added a table and subheadings that I didn't ask for.
-But it did it correctly — the answer became better.
-With /no_think — it strictly followed the instructions, but the answer is simpler.
+An interesting nuance: with full thinking, the model *violated* the "3-4 paragraphs" constraint by adding a table and subheadings I didn't ask for.
+But it did so correctly – the answer became better.
+With /no_think, it strictly followed the instructions, but the answer was simpler.

 ⏱️ How much time does thinking mode take on M1 16 GB

-Thinking is not free.
-Here are the numbers from my tests on MacBook Pro M1 16 GB.
+Thinking isn't free.
+Here are the numbers from my tests on a MacBook Pro M1 16 GB.

 Simple question (model parameters) ~15 sec ~20 sec ~35 sec